 The only problem with visiting this place?
 Of course, it is always very crowded there!

-There are no crazy long lines like with the previous 5 attractions to enter, but you will probably feel like it is way too many people there.
+There are no crazy long lines like with the previous 5 attractions to enter, but you will probably feel like there are way too many people there.

 Solution 1 (and only).
 Come early in the morning

-You will have a place just for yourself, I was there at about 8 am and there was literally no one there, so I could take a picture like this.
-You will be able to try an amazing coffee just in front of Pantheon and at 8 30 its doors will be open for visitors.
+You will have the place just to yourself, I was there at about 8 am and there was literally no one there, so I could take a picture like this.
+You will be able to try an amazing coffee just in front of Pantheon and at 8.30 its doors are open for visitors.

 BONUS: How to see other (free) attractions in Rome without people?

-There is no skipping the line, exclusive after-hours tours or secret entrances this time.
-If you want to see these stunning places when they are not crowded, you got to wake up early!
+There are no skipping the line, exclusive after-hours tours or secret entrances this time.
+If you want to see these stunning places when they are not crowded, you’ve got to wake up early!

-All the very important and beautiful sights of Rome – Fontana di Trevi, Piazza di Spagna, Piazza Navona –get flooded by tourists after about 9 am.
-If you manage to wake up very early just once and make a tour of all these points, you will see them without people, and, trust me, it will be magical!
+All the very important and beautiful sights of Rome – Fontana di Trevi, Piazza di Spagna, Piazza Navona –get flooded with tourists after about 9 am.
+If you manage to wake up very early just once and take a tour of all these points, you will see them without people, and, trust me, it will be magical!

-I did it once and I have absolutely no regrets, you will be charmed by Rome!
-And of course, you will get to see all those awesome pictures without hundreds of people in the background! 😉
+I did it once and I have absolutely no regrets; you will be charmed by Rome!
+And of course, you will get to take all those awesome pictures without hundreds of people in the background! 😉

-We have done it fast because we had a scooter, more on transportation here.
+We did it fast because we had a scooter, more on transportation here.